Block Paving Driveways Garden Landscaping Contractor Patio Designs and Conservatories

 Stage 7: Course grit sand

-50mm (2") of course grit sand is laid to the entire area approx. 20mm higher than the finished height to allow for compacting.
+35mm - 40mm deep of course grit sand is laid to the entire area approx. 15mm - 20mm higher than the finished height to allow for compacting.
 Different parts of the country have different grades of sand and as a rule of thumb get the coarse grit sand rather than a fine grain sand.

 Do not use building sand as it is too soft a type of sand plus when it gets wet it turns into a slurry, over a period in time the sand laying coarse will start to wash away underneath the block paved driveway and the block paving will start to loose its flat appearance and start to hold water in the low area